lukovicaleksa/autonomous-driving-turtlebot-with-reinforcement-learning/README.md

 # Autonomous-Driving-Turtlebot-with-Reinforcement-Learning
-Implementation of Q-learning algorithm and Feedback control on turtlebot3_burger in ROS:
+Implementation of Q-learning algorithm and Feedback control on turtlebot3_burger in ROS.

+Content:

 Log_learning -> folder containing data and parameters from the learning phase, as well as the Q-table